-JBA TIBOR is a benchmark for short-term Japanese yen interest rates calculated and published by JBATA and is widely used as a representative benchmark for Japanese yen.
+JBA TIBOR is a collective term representing the financial benchmarks calculated and published by JBATA.
+Of which, Japanese Yen TIBOR is a benchmark for short-term Japanese yen interest rates and is widely used as a representative benchmark for Japanese yen.

-JBATA assumes overall responsibility for JBA TIBOR administration, including the definition of JBA TIBOR, processes for determining benchmark and its governance arrangements.
-In addition, such processes and arrangements are prescribed in the JBA TIBOR Operational Rules and the JBA TIBOR Code of Conduct (hereinafter collectively referred to as "JBA TIBOR Operational Rules, etc.") and are published on its website.
+JBATA assumes overall responsibility for JBA TIBOR administration, including the definition of benchmarks, processes for determining benchmark and its governance arrangements.
+In addition, such processes and arrangements are prescribed in the JBA TIBOR Operational Rules and the JBA TIBOR Code of Conduct and are published on its website.

-JBATA is designated as a specified financial benchmark administrator under the revised Financial Instruments and Exchange Act ("Act"), which took effect in May 2015 and is subject to regulation and supervision under the Act.
-Pursuant to the Act, which reflects the IOSCO Principles and requires specified financial benchmark administrators to develop "operational rules", JBATA developed the JBA TIBOR Operational Rules, etc. and obtained approval from the Financial Services Agency of Japan ("FSA") on November 26, 2015 (and took effect on the sameday).
+JBATA is designated as a specified financial benchmark administrator under the revised Financial Instruments and Exchange Act ("Act"), which took effect in May 2015 and Is subject to regulation and supervision under the Act.
+Pursuant to the Act, which reflects the IOSCO Principles and requires specified financial benchmark administrators to develop "operational rules", JBATA developed the JBA TIBOR Operational Rules, the JBA TIBOR Code of Conduct, the Guidelines on Outsourcing JBA TIBOR Calculation/Publication Operations, the Contingency Plan for JBA TIBOR Publication, the Conflict of Interest Management Policy and the Complaints Consultation Management Rule of JBATA (hereinafter collectively referred to as "JBA TIBOR Operational Rules, etc."), and obtained approval from the Financial Services Agency of Japan ("FSA") on November 26, 2015 (and these rules took effect on the same day).